 Portion the Meatballs

-To assure even cooking, the meatballs need to be the same size.
+To ensure even cooking, the meatballs should be the same size.
 On a cutting board, pat the meat mixture into a 6x4-inch rectangle.
-Using a large knife, start from a long side of the rectangle and cut it into six 1-inch-wide strips.
+Using a large knife, start from a long side of the rectangle and cut six 1-inch-wide strips.
 From a short side, cut four 1-inch-wide strips so you end up with a grid of twenty-four 1-inch squares.

 Tip: Each square equals about 1 tablespoon of meat mixture.
 You can also use a small ice cream scoop or a tablespoon to portion the meat mixture directly from the bowl.